rahulrameshnair/lcis/README.md

 ### Usage

-The tool mainly consists of two modules - inventory and imports.
+The code mainly consists of two modules - inventory and imports.

 The main purpose of /Inventory deals with the export of brightway foreground datasets according to LCIS.
 1. Open  and run the cells within the jupyter notebook /Inventory/export_lci.ipynb to generate the dataset files (csv, xlsx), dataset properties (csv) for your LCI.
 Follow the instructions within the notebook.